-EGFR and HER2 proteins are often over-expressed by a variety of solid tumors.
+EGFR and HER2 proteins are often over-expressed by tumor cells.

 On the surface of tumor cells, roughly 10x to 100x more of these proteins are found compared to normal healthy cells.
 This over-expression is associated with aggressive tumor growth and poor prognosis.

-With the injection of Yale vaccine, the dog’s immune cells become trained to recognize cells displaying EGFR/HER2 proteins as ‘bad’ cells and to attack them.
+With the injection of Yale vaccine, the dog’s immune cells become trained to recognize cells displaying EGFR proteins as ‘bad’ cells and to attack them.

-The vaccine is made up of a short chain of amino acids (called peptides) that is part of the larger EGFR protein.
-Because there is enough similarity between the portion of HER2 and EGFR proteins targeted by the vaccine, the same vaccine can be used to activate the immune system to kill cancer cells that are over-expressing EGFR and HER2 proteins on the surface.
+The vaccine is made up of a short chain of amino acids (called peptides) which is part of the larger EGFR and HER2 protein.
+The same vaccine can target cells over-expressing EGFR and/or HER2 proteins on the surface.

 Which veterinary clinics provide this treatment?

 Originally, Yale team partnered with a veterinary oncology clinic in Connecticut to evaluate the safety and efficacy of the vaccine.
 After launching the trial in 2016 and seeing positive results, the team made it possible for pet owners in different states to participate in the trial.
 The vaccine was shipped to the local veterinary clinics.